Château Margaux 1996

 |Grape Blend||Cabernet Sauvignon 75%, Merlot 20%, Petit Verdot 5%|

-Château Margaux 1995 was one of the finest wines of this excellent Bordeaux vintage, rated 100 points by Wine Spectator, and purchased in its original wooden case.
+Château Margaux 1996 was one of the stars of an excellent Bordeaux vintage and was purchased in its original wooden case.

 Château Margaux is one of Bordeaux's most strikingly elegant châteaux, approached by a grand tree-lined avenue.
 Yet, despite the estate's Bordeaux premier cru status, Margaux has a wonderful family feel, lacking the pretension and snobbery that enshrouds other elite Bordeaux châteaux - a highlight of our annual tasting visits - and we always receive a genuinely warm and friendly welcome.
 And Margaux's engaging personality is reflected in its wines - renowned for being rich and opulent.